ranjeetjangra/Product-Teardown/Cisco NSO-Accelerating Network Service Delivery/Cisco NSO Teardown.md

 ## Monetisation Strategy

-Cisco NSO utilises a premium pricing model, focusing on:
+The Monetization Strategy of Cisco NSO (Network Services Orchestrator) leverages its positioning as a premium network automation and orchestration tool.
+Cisco focuses on several key areas to generate revenue from NSO:
+- Subscription-Based Licensing
-Subscription-Based Licensing: Customers pay based on usage and scale, ensuring recurring revenue.
+Ensuring a recurring revenue stream.
+Customers pay based on their usage and scale.
+E.g. $100k/year/Instance and separate cost if No. of managed devices crosses the agreed threshold.
-Professional Services: Cisco offers implementation support, customising NSO for specific environments.
+- Professional Services: Cisco provides Implementation Support by customizing NSO for specific network environments.
+E.g. Sprint based development cost for NSO service package use cases, cost depend on how complex the use case is and how many sprint it will take.

 ## Weaknesses